 - The Chopper was a sharp-edged stone.

 - It was made by breaking down a stone into flakes using a hammerstone.
 The flakes with sharp ends were hence used as choppers.

 - It was used by early humans in Africa for extracting meat and breaking bones of the hunted animals.

-- It was used to cut meat, bones, skin and fur of the hunted animals.
+- It was used to cut the meat, bones, skin, and fur of the hunted animals.
 It was also used to cut plants and roots of the plants.

 - The Axe was a tool used for hunting, cutting, planting, and protection purposes.

 - It was used for cutting plants, trees, and branches.